-Washington Prime Group Holdings L.P, a major U.S. retail real estate operator, recently suffered a data breach that exposed personally identifiable information (PII).
-The breach was limited in scope for Massachusetts residents but could have broader implications nationwide, given Washington Prime Group’s extensive operations.
+Washington Prime Group Holdings L.P, a major U.S. retail real estate operator, recently suffered a data breach that exposed personally identifiable information (PII) of at least 506 residents in Texas, six in Massachusetts and two in New Hampshire.
+However, the data breach could have broader implications nationwide, given Washington Prime Group’s extensive operations.

 The incident was also discussed on the dark web, where a group named Worldleaks claimed responsibility for leaking data from the company on Sept.
 23, 2025, via the Tor network.